 When I was younger and my metabolism and I were still on friendly terms, I used to eat entire loaves of Sun maid Raisin Bread.
 I was a girl obsessed!
 I am fairly certain that my Mom thought I was a just a little crazy, but who can eat just one (or three) slices of moist, cinnamony raisin bread?
 Not this girl.

-The best part is that this bread will take the shining role in a dessert later this week!!
+The best part is that this bread will take the shining roll in a dessert later this week!!
 I can hardly wait!

 Old Fashioned Raisin Bread